Clonal interference: Implications of clonal interference on adaptivity

 When Muller introduced the phenomenon of clonal interference, he used it to explain why sexual reproduction evolved.
 He reasoned that the loss of beneficial mutations because of clonal interference inhibits the adaptivity of asexually reproducing species.
 Sex and other reproductive strategies involving recombination would therefore be evolutionary advantageous according to Muller.
-From the 1970’s however, biologists have demonstrated that asexually and sexually reproducing strategies yield the same rate of the evolutionary adaptivity.
+From the 1970s, however, biologists have demonstrated that asexually and sexually reproducing strategies yield the same rate of the evolutionary adaptivity.
 This has to do with the fact that clonal interference also influences another part of the reproductive strategy of a population, namely mutation rate.

 Clonal interference does not only play a role in the fixation of mutations in chromosomal DNA, but it also influences the stability or persistence of extrachromosomal DNA in the form of plasmids.
 Plasmids often carry genes that code for traits like antibiotic resistance.
 Because of this, bacteria can become resistant to antibiotics in absence of genes coding for this trait in their chromosomal DNA.
 However, plasmids are not always adapted to their host cell, often resulting in the loss of the plasmid during cell division.
-In this way, the relative frequency of carriers of this plasmid in a population can decline.
-However, also in these plasmids mutations can occur, resulting in competition between carriers of the plasmids.
+Thus, the relative frequency of carriers of this plasmid in a population can decline.
+Nevertheless, the plasmids can also undergo mutations, resulting in competition between carriers of the plasmids.
 Because of this competition, the most stable plasmids will eventually get selected for and their frequency within the population will increase.
-In this way, clonal interference influences the evolutionary dynamics of plasmid-host adaptation, resulting in faster stabilisation of plasmids in a population.
+This way, clonal interference influences the evolutionary dynamics of plasmid-host adaptation, resulting in faster stabilisation of plasmids in a population.